eagle scout cake red white and blue with fondant and eagle on top two tier

-- Eagle Scout Cake Pictures
+Eagle Scout Cake Idea with Pictures

-The client wanted an Eagle Scout cake design for her son who just got his Eagle Scout badge for Troop 46 in Berlin Germany.
+This is one of my favorites, and as I was starting out I was thrilled that a client wanted an Eagle Scout cake design for her son who just got his Eagle Scout badge for Troop 46 in Berlin Germany.
 It was important for me to show representations of the American flag, the Eagle Scout logo, the troop number, bronze rope, and the eagle topper which she provided.
 I thought the eagle cake topper was amazing.

 Eagle Scout Cake Design Technique